odr/pg-schema/README.md

 ## Record definitions and selections

 Having all this information what we can do now?
-We can define records and select populate it with data.
-At first define record and generate some instances (using TH-function `schemaRec`):
+We can define records and populate it with data.
+At first we'll define record and generate some instances (using TH-function `schemaRec`):
 ```
 ghci> { data Ord1 = Ord1 { day :: Day, num :: Text, seller_id :: Int } deriving (Eq, Show); schemaRec @Tutorial id ''Ord1 }
 ```